Undetermined Music Artists

 Early years

 Banks was born in East Hoathly , Sussex , England .
 He received classical training in piano, and taught himself to play guitar.
 He attended Charterhouse School where he met fellow pupil Peter Gabriel in 1963.
-Banks originally planned to study mathematics in higher education.
-After Charterhouse he began studying Chemistry at Sussex University , but soon switched to Logic with Physics.
-After a year at Sussex, he took a leave of absence to explore a full time career with Genesis, and never returned.Gallo
+Banks originally planned to study mathematics in higher education, and after Charterhouse he took a leave of absence from Sussex University to explore Genesis, and never returned.Gallo

 Banks and Gabriel, together with drummer Chris Stewart (author)|Chris Stewart , formed a band called The Garden Wall.
 This band merged with another called Anon, which included Mike Rutherford and Anthony Phillips .
 They recorded a set of demos which ultimately led to the formation of the band that became Genesis.